The New Oil

 The New Oil logo

-Governments also perform mass surveillance on nearly (if not) everyone, but typically mass surveillance piggybacks off existing surveillance capitalism infrastructures (see PRISM for an example of how this works).
+Governments also perform mass surveillance on nearly (if not) everyone, but typically mass surveillance piggybacks off existing surveillance capitalism infrastructures (a current example is how the government often buys location data from private companies as a loophole to avoid getting warrants).
 This means that while ending up on “a list” is likely a very easy, common, and automated thing, getting an actual person to watch you individually is less likely than you’d think.
 Most surveillance is performed automatically by algorithms and automated systems.
 The bad news is, this means surveillance is everywhere.
-The good news is, that means it’s designed to work on the “most common denominator” and therefore relatively easy to get out of to an extent.
+The good news is, that means it’s designed to work on the “most common denominator” and therefore it should be relatively easy to get out of the most common forms.

 It’s also worth knowing that there are organizations known as data brokers who collect your information strictly for profiling purposes.
 Amazon and Apple may not be sharing data with each other, but they are likely sharing it with companies like Acxiom and LexisNexis who in turn sell your profile back to other companies who use it mainly for advertising.